waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## NPCs and Interactions
 - YOUNGSTER at (5, 18) in Violet City mentioned a 'wiggly tree' that 'squirms and dances'.
 This is likely a hint about how to interact with HEADBUTT_TREEs.

+## My Custom Tools
+- `find_path_to_target`: A pathfinding tool to navigate to specific (x, y) coordinates.
+- `find_reachable_unseen_tiles`: A tool to identify all currently reachable but unexplored map tiles.
+- `generate_nickname_inputs`: A tool to generate the sequence of button presses for nicknaming a Pokémon.
+- `systematic_search`: A tool to methodically explore a defined area by interacting with every object and stepping on every tile.
+- `find_next_closest_unseen_tile`: A tool to find the single closest unexplored tile.

 ## Future Agent Ideas
 - **performance_analyst:** An agent to analyze my recent turns and suggest improvements based on my core principles.
 - **gym_prep_advisor:** An agent to help plan long-term goals, like what level my Pokemon should be for the next gym.